The Bell Colt Original was manufactured by Bell Radio-Television Corporation Ltd in 1951, production ran for about 3 years.

 Intermediate Frequency: 462kc/s

-Chassis Notes: David Clist noted an issue with the tone control circuit producing high harmonic distortion at the full bass position - although as most people never set the tone control here its unlikely anyone would have ever noticed.
+Chassis Notes (most schematics can be clicked to download a full size version): David Clist noted an issue with the tone control circuit producing high harmonic distortion at the full bass position - although as most people never set the tone control here its unlikely anyone would have ever noticed.
 RJ Hatton notes in his 3-part series on the Colt (October 2004) that 100pF caps in this model could prove to be unreliable and cause a crackling sound (possibly a form of silver mica disease).
 I.F. transformers are ETA round-cans.
 These were on early 5B4 models as well.

 |1951||Bell Colt Original - this set|